Elias Díaz Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.65).
+- The Diamondbacks' 4.64 team ERA ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (172 total, 1.2 per game).

-- Pfaadt gets the start for the Diamondbacks, his 15th of the season.
-He is 1-7 with a 6.21 ERA and 64 strikeouts in 71 2/3 innings pitched.
+- Davies makes the start for the Diamondbacks, his 15th of the season.
+He is 2-5 with a 6.45 ERA and 57 strikeouts through 68 1/3 innings pitched.

-- The right-hander's last time out was on Thursday against the Los Angeles Dodgers, when he threw four innings, surrendering five earned runs while allowing eight hits.
+- The right-hander last appeared on Saturday against the Baltimore Orioles, when he went six innings, allowing one earned run while giving up four hits.

-- The 24-year-old has put together a 6.21 ERA and 8.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .280 to his opponents.
+- The 30-year-old has a 6.45 ERA and 7.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.